Limits for realizing single photons: Localization of classical fields and coherent states

 \section{Localization of classical fields and coherent states}

-We have seen in \appref{sec:proof_photons_cannot_be_localized} that single photons $\ket{1}$ cannot be strictly localized.
+We have seen in \appref{sec:proof_that_single_photons_in_1d_cannot_be_localized} that single photons $\ket{1}$ cannot be strictly localized.
 Here we show that classical fields as well as coherent states $\ket{\alpha_\xi}$ can be localized, for instance to $t \geq 0$.

 In classical electrodynamics we are free to specify the fields as any functions of space and time.
 For instance, letting $A(t)$ be a 1D, single-polarization classical electromagnetic potential at the point $x = 0$, we can always choose it to satisfy